rg-wood/salt-lion/README.md

-# Year Zero Fantasy
+# Salt Lion

-Year Zero Fantasy is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story-driven system.
-This is a more narrative form of the Engine.
+**Salt Lion** is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story-driven system.

 ## Player Characters